Art Gallery of Ontario: Late-20th century expansions

 Western façade of the main building from Beverley Street, prior to the 2004–2008 redevelopment.
 The western portion of the building opened in 1977.

 Another series of expansion was undertaken by the museum during the 1970s, as a part of a new three-phased expansion plan; with its first two phases designed by John C. Parkin.
-The first phase of the expansion was completed in 1974, which saw the restoration of the Grange, and the opening of the Henry Moore Sculpture Centre, a centre which Moore helped design.
+The first phase of the expansion was completed in 1974, which saw the restoration of the Grange, and the opening of the Henry Moore Sculpture Centre, a centre that Moore helped design.
 Moore choose the dimensions for the centre, the colour of the floor and the walls, and saw the installation of a skylight in the centre, in order to allow more natural light into the gallery.
 The centre saw little alteration to its design during the museum's expansion in the early 2000s, with the exception of a 7 m opening, providing access to the Galleria Italia.

 The second phase saw the opening of several new galleries adjacent to Beverley Street in 1977.
 The third phase of expansion planned by the museum was delayed until August 1986, when it announced a competition for Ontario-based architects to design the museum's southwest, and northern extension on Dundas Street to cover the "temporary façade".
 A seven-member panel eventually selected a design by Barton Myers.
 The architectural firm KPMB Architects was contracted to complete the expansion, which opened in 1993.
-The expansion in 1993 saw 9290.3 m2 of new space built, and the construction of 30 new galleries.
+The expansion in 1993 saw 9290 m2 of new space built, and the construction of 30 new galleries.
 After the expansion and renovations in 1993, the museum complex had approximately 38,400 m2 of interior space.